ning-hu/Potato-boy-animation/README.md

 opposite direction.
 I felt that it would be more realistic if it seemed like OP was moving side to side so hard that Reg was swinging and losing his grip.

-Overall, I realize that my animation is pretty short given the time we had to do this assignment.
-When I started coding, I didn’t realize that would be the case, but having to code in every action (since most of the actions are fairly unique from the others) took much longer than I expected, so I had to cut a few ideas I had for the scuffle.

 This was made for my CS174A class at UCLA.
 This project utilizes WebGL with a Javascript wrapper.
 The only file I editted was index.html.